5 Best VPNs with Dedicated IPs in 2023 (Fast Speeds)

 - Dedicated IPs – the US, the UK, Canada, Japan, Australia, Romania, Hong Kong, and 20+ more locations.

-- Dedicated streaming IPs – the US, the UK, Spain, Japan, Germany, France, Canada.
+- Dedicated streaming IPs – the US, the UK, Spain, Japan, Germany, France, and the Netherlands.

 - Dedicated residential IPs – only in the US.